isomerpages/moh-vaccinegov/pages/faq.md

     			</div>
 				<div class="tab">
 					<input id="question-3-2" type="checkbox">
-					<label for="question-3-2" class="tab-label">What are the possible side effects?
+					<label for="question-3-2" class="tab-label">What are the side effects of COVID-19 vaccination?
+What should I do if I suffer from any side effects?
 					</label>
 					<div class="tab-content">
 						<p>The vaccine has been assessed to be safe for use.
 However, you may experience common side effects, similar to other vaccines.
 Most side effects are mild or moderate, and usually get better within a few days.
 The table below lists some common side effects that have been reported with this vaccine, and how to manage them.